-Matt Blumenthal is State Representative for the 147th District, serving Stamford and Darien.
+Matt Blumenthal is State Representative for the 147th District, serving Stamford.

-In 2019, he authored and helped lead the passage of the state’s ban on ghost guns and 3D-printed guns, as well as helping spearhead the movement to pass laws ensuring the safe storage of firearms.
-Matt has been at the forefront of the efforts to expand access to absentee and early voting in Connecticut.
-He has also been a fierce voice fighting on behalf of ratepayers to increase accountability and transparency for public utilities, as well as pushing for the sustainable, responsible budgeting that has led to a $3 billion rainy-day fund and multiple credit-rating increases.
+In 2019, Matt authored and helped lead passage of the state’s ban on ghost guns and 3D-printed guns, as well as helping spearhead the movement to pass laws ensuring safe storage of firearms.
+Matt has been at the forefront of the efforts to expand the franchise in Connecticut.
+His bill expanding absentee-ballot access was passed in 2022.
+Matt has also been a fierce voice fighting on behalf of ratepayers to increase accountability and transparency for public utilities, as well as pushing for the sustainable, responsible budgeting that has led to a $3 billion rainy-day fund and multiple credit-rating increases.

 Before attending law school, Matt was an Infantry Officer in the U.S. Marine Corps Reserve, commanding a rifle platoon in Charlie Company, First Battalion, Twenty-Fifth Marines.
 He served roughly two and a half years on active duty and deployed to Marjah, Afghanistan as part of Operation Enduring Freedom.